Mýto

 Mýto ([ˈmiːto]; Mauth) is a town in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 1,500 inhabitants.
+It has about 1,600 inhabitants.

 Etymology

-The town's name literally means "toll".
+The town's name literally means 'toll'.
 It refers to its history and location on an important trade route from Prague to Bavaria where the toll was collected.

 Geography

 Mýto is located about 11 km northeast of Rokycany and 24 km east of Plzeň.
 The municipal territory extends into three geomorphological regions.
 The central part with the built-up area lies in the western tip of the Hořovice Uplands.
 The southern part lies in the Brdy Highlands and includes the highest point of Mýto, the hill Ostrý vrch at 641 m above sea level.
 A small part in the north lies in the Křivokrát Highlands.

-The Holoubkovský Stream flows through the town.
-The streams feeds two notable bodies of water in the municipal territory, the ponds Štěpánský and Podmýtský.
+The stream Holoubkovský potok flows through the town.
+The streams supplies two notable fishponds in the municipal territory: Štěpánský rybník and Podmýtský rybník.

 History

 The first written mention of Mýto and its older church is from 1296.
 The original settlement was located on a hill around the Church of Saint Stephen.
 Gradually people began to settle in the area of today's Mýto, where the Church of Saint John the Baptist was built in 1350.
 At the beginning of the 14th century Mýto became a market town, and in 1905 it became a town.

-Until 1918, Mýto was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Rokycany District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Transport

-The town is located on a regional railway line leading from Beroun to Plzeň and Klatovy.

-The D5 motorway passes through the northern part of the territory.
+The D5 motorway from Prague to Plzeň passes through the northern part of the municipal territory.

+Mýto is located on the railway line Plzeň–Beroun.